 Progress Lighting is once again hosting a special giveaway on Pinterest!

-After August 31, we’ll select three winners to receive fixtures from Progress Lighting’s Aberdeen outdoor collection!
+During the week of December 3, we’ll select five winners to receive fixtures off their board from Progress Lighting!
 See below for official instructions.
 We can’t wait to see your lighting ideas!

-Progress Lighting Pinterest “Fall Back in Love” Contest
+Progress Lighting Pinterest “12 Days of Pinning” Contest

 OFFICIAL SWEEPSTAKES RULES